Preliminary Notes on Bridgwater Building Stones

 Blake St : several, incl.
 Old Mill (derelict Listed); Blake Museum (extensive)

-Dampiet St: excavations of corner shop; stone cellars neighbouring
+Dampiet St: excavations of corner shop; stone cellars neighbouring.
+The back of the Unitarian Chapel (see below).

 George St – to plinth level George Hotel; also north curtilage wall